Bing vs Google – Who’s the Loser?

 When it comes to functionality, the two search engines are not as different as you might think.
-Both do their job quite decently.
-You search for something.
-And, both engines do their best to show you what they think is most relevant to that particular query.
+Both do their job quite effectively.
+You search for something, and both do their best to show you what is most relevant to that particular query.

 At the End of the Day, There’s a Reason why Google Is the Champion